xujiahuayz/AtomicSwapGameTheory/reviews/AFT.md

 - [x] aiming to achieving atomicity -> aiming to achieve atomicity ...

+*We thoroughly proofread the paper and corrected typos.*

 These are questions for authors.
 - [x] 1.
 How do you choose the default value of parameters in Table 3?
 How do you choose the time scale in the model?
 Because these values seriously influence the final results.

+*We add a new section to discuss the legitimacy of our parameter choice.*

 - [x] 2.
-The success rate is highly related to the token price function, have you considered using some real market data to simulate the model? *Disucssed in Conclusion*
+The success rate is highly related to the token price function, have you considered using some real market data to simulate the model?

+*We disucssed this in conclusion.*

-- [ ] 3.
+- [x] 3.
 The results seem intuitive.
 Do you have any more exciting findings other than this?

+*We disucssed this in conclusion.*

 Review #9C
 ===========================================================================